Beach trip with kids tips and tricks

 - Lanolin is the best of the creams.
 It might be messy but it’s worth a try.
 We use it as a second line of defence when we’re going to be at the beach for a long time.

 - What we have had the most success with is the boys wearing anti-chafing board shorts!
-There a few around but we use No-Netz which is a US company that, lucky for us, ships worldwide.
+There a few around but we use No-Netz which is a US company that ships worldwide.
 They have an anti-bacterial, anti-chafe, non-compression liner in them.

 - Another option to try is jammers, the long leg swimwear that looks like bike pants but not quite as tight.
 We’ve had success with them as have many others